EthanCoderPenguin2012/Material-Hub-Android-Canary/README.md

 ![Progress](https://img.shields.io/badge/Status-Broken-red?style=for-the-badge&logo=target&logoColor=white)

 ⸻

-🚨 Canary Notice:
+> Update: You might be wondering why I just added a react app.
+This is how I plan to run the website for this project.
+This is so I can give it a more modern look and feel and use the Material UI library.
-This is a preview build!
-Features are experimental and subject to change.
+---

-🛠️ Stable releases are coming soon.
+> 🚨 Canary Notice: This is a preview build!
+Features are experimental and subject to change.🛠️ Stable releases are coming soon.
 Stay updated at the official site.

 ⸻